 It is important to understand that many other disorders of nerves or neuropathies exist.
 Distinguishing the symptoms associated with diabetic neuropathy is often a difficult process, but one thing to keep in mind is that diabetic neuropathy only occurs in people suffering from either Type 1 or Type 2 diabetes.
 The list below provides some information about some of the complications and conditions that are often related to diabetic neuropathy:

 - Mononeuropathy: As the term implies, mononeuropathy refers to damage to one peripheral nerve.
-Most commonly this is due to some form of physical injury, such as a broken arm.
-The pressure placed on the nerve due to these injuries often cause the person to feel abnormal sensations such as tingling or numbness.
+Most commonly this is due to some form of physical injuries, such as a broken arm.
+The pressure placed on the nerve due to these injuries often causes the person to feel abnormal sensations such as tingling or numbness.
 In severe cases, prolonged pressure can cause the nerve to die resulting in a loss of function of the structure supplied by the nerve.

 - Polyneuropathy: Polyneuropathy is similar to mononeuropathy, but is used to describe damage to more than one nerve throughout the body.
-Unlike mononeuropathies, polyneuropathies are typically due to some sort of systemic (whole body) disorder such as diabetes, nutritional deficiencies, liver disorders, or cancer.
+Unlike mononeuropathies, polyneuropathies are typically due to some sort of systemic (whole-body) disorder such as diabetes, nutritional deficiencies, liver disorders, or cancer.
 Due to the fact that a greater number of nerves are involved, polyneuropathies are typically more severe than mononeuropathies.

 - Third Nerve Palsy: As mentioned earlier, diabetes has been associated with eye damage.
-The third cranial nerve is one of the most important nerves for maintaing eye motion.
+The third cranial nerve is one of the most important nerves for maintaining eye motion.
 As this nerve is damaged due to diabetes, people begin to experience difficulty in moving that eye in almost all directions.
 It's important to remember that third nerve palsy can be caused by a number of other conditions.

 - Mononeuropathy Multiplex: As with most of the previously mentioned conditions, mononeuropathy multiplex typically develops over a long period of time.
-As our sensory nerves (control feeling) are damaged, the condition begins to be noticed by the onset of long lasting low back and leg pain.
+As our sensory nerves (control feeling) are damaged, the condition begins to be noticed by the onset of long-lasting low back and leg pain.